UK university college rewrites 650-year-old dress code to fit transgender students

 A spokesman from the college declined to comment further.

-Northrop, a post-graduate student from Richmond, Indiana who is studying classics, welcomed the move that comes as transgender rights become hotly contested globally.

-U.S. President Barack Obama notched up a presidential first by using the word “transgender” in this year’s State of the Union address.
+Northrup welcomed the move that comes as transgender rights become hotly contested globally with U.S. President Barack Obama notching up a presidential first by using the word “transgender” in this year’s State of the Union address.

 The student newspaper said the dress code campaign was a combined effort and was “inspiring other Colleges to adopt a similarly progressive ethos”.